replyerapp/replyerAI/PRIVACY_POLICY.md

 - Revoking photo access in your device settings.
 - Uninstalling the App (which removes locally stored data).

-For data processed by third‑party services (Google Gemini API, RevenueCat, Adapty), you may also exercise rights directly with those providers according to their own policies.
+For data processed by third‑party services (Google Gemini API, RevenueCat), you may also exercise rights directly with those providers according to their own policies.

 If you wish to exercise your rights or have questions, you can contact us using the email below.
 You also have the right to lodge a complaint with your local data protection authority.